Protection against Flame/Skywiper malware

 - Ensure your IBM Intrusion Detection/Prevention Systems are running the latest available XPU version.

 - Ensure that the X-Force recommended blocks are enabled.
-This can be confirmed in the X-Force Virtual Patch Policy for the Network IPS and within the Intrusion Prevention policy under the Protection Settings tab on the Proventia MFS.
+This can be confirmed in the X-Force Virtual Patch Policy for the Network IPS and within the Intrusion Prevention policy under the Protection Settings tab on the Proventia MFS (MX).
 For IBM Security Host Protection, this is enabled by default.

 - Ensure your systems are up-to-date with the latest security patches and antivirus signatures.